 This fanciful description could in fact represent psychologist Dr. William Moulton Marston, creator and author of Wonder Woman from inception (All-Star Comics #8 December 1941) until his death in 1947 and psychologist Dr. Fredric Wertham, author of the 1954 bestseller The Seduction of the Innocent.

 I won’t go into detail here about the contrasting arguments of the two men around human behavior, an ideal society, comic books and media, censorship, feminism, sexuality and yes, even bondage.
 Suffice to say in a room together the two men likely would have had a healthy and heated discussion.

 Humans always seem to want to apply a cause to each and every action – particularly psychologists.
 Both men observing the same realities in the world came to very different theories and took very different paths in acting upon those different perspectives.
 Yet curiously both paths, perhaps inevitably and poetically, led to the same destination; comics and Wonder Woman.

 In the short term, Wertham’s victory was won with support of a population already quite willing to sacrifice comic books, having by now turned to television as its primary entertainment media.
 But given Wonder Woman’s resilience through the decades; be it in comics, cartoons, television in the 70’s or her coming renaissance in Hollywood movies, a vindicated Marston ultimately emerged with the upper hand.

-Pictured is my copy of Wonder Woman #5 (June 1943), already her 28th appearance behind All-Star Comics #8, #11-16; Sensation Comics #1-#17 and Wonder Woman #1-#4.
+Pictured here are my copies of Wonder Woman including #5 (June 1943).
+This was her 28th appearance behind All-Star Comics #8, #11-16; Sensation Comics #1-#17 and Wonder Woman #1-#4.
 Art by H.G.
 Peter.
 Marston and Peter both actually appear in the first panel of the second story (The Toothache) as waiters and are identified in the opening caption box.